brunocarvalhodearaujo/express-slim-router/README.md

 ### Features

-  - autoload es6 class or functions
+  - support for mjs files, class and functions
-  - makes MVC applications easier to work with
+  - makes mvc easier to work with